 This course covers the skills required to develop a security infrastructure, recognize threats and vulnerabilities to networks, and mitigate those threats.
 Emphasizes core security technologies, installation, troubleshooting and monitoring of network devices to maintain integrity, confidentiality and availability of data and devices.
 Includes attack and defense case study.
 Either ISIT 305 or NSCOM 205 may be taken for credit, not both.
-Prerequisite: Admission into the program or permission of instructor.
+Prerequisite: Admission into either the System Administration or Information Security concentration of the ISIT program, or permission of instructor.

 After completing this class, students should be able to:

 - Describe common security threats with appropriate countermeasures